The short answer to this is yes. Dashi, the fish stock base in most Japanese dishes, is bonito stock. But that happens to be a little deceptive.

-You can get instant dashi powder or dashi granules, or liquid alternatives.
+You can get instant dashi powder or granules and use them in water in these measurements here, or liquid alternatives.
 These are pumped full of MSG and other flavor enhancers and tend to taste like the instant food they are, not the simmered bonito stock so loved in Japanese cuisine.

 There are people that swear by the instant, though.
 The bonito is in there, whether it’s powdered or flaked.
 It’s a matter of taste.
 You can discover it in Japanese grocery stores that are well-stocked.
 Even if you have to ask, its flavor completes so many recipes.